Trogers32/Week-9-Assignment/README.md

 ## Issues:

-- The firewall script did not include a "-1" at the end of it, which would mark the mhn-honeypot-1 as one of the target tags.
+- The firewall rule script did not include a "-1" at the end of it, which would mark the mhn-honeypot-1 as one of the target tags.
   - Initially thought that my normal computer firewall was blocking the traffic until looking further into the firewall rules on the GCD website.

 - The wget command to execute the script to install the desired honeypot was using an unreachable IP address.
+Upon executing the command the script would hang until it timed out and would automatically retry the connection.
 Corrected this by using the mhn-admin IP address.

 ## Summary of the data collected:

+**Collection started at 1630 on 30 November, 2018.**

 - Dionaea
+  - # of Attacks:
+  - US West Server
   - Dst port 3389 // Protocol pcap
   - Src countries: Russia, Taiwan

 - ElasticHoney
+  - # of Attacks:
+  - US West Server

 - Wordpot
+  - # of Attacks:
+  - US West Server

 - Cowrie
+  - # of Attacks:
+  - US East Server
   - Dst port 22 // Protocol ssh
-  - Src countries: China
+  - Src countries: China, Vietnam, USA

 - p0f
+  - # of Attacks:
+  - US East Server
   - Dst port 22 // Protocol pcap
   - Src countries: Many
   - This was the Honeypot that received the most hits with a total of

+ - Suricata
+  - # of Attacks:
+  - Europe North Server
+  - DST port 80 // Protocol TCP
+  - Continous hits from an IP address that leads back to Linode, LLC.

 ### Unresolved questions: